smithtp/smithtp.github.io/_pages/research-interests.md

 ---

 My research combines a variety of techniques, from laboratory experiments to bioinformatics and mathematical modelling, to understand how organisms, populations and communities respond and adapt to changing environments.
+Much of my work also uses these data as a basis for predictions of how ecosystem functioning and carbon storage may vary due to global climate change.
+In particular my research has been focused on the effects of temperature on the carbon dynamics of microbial populations, however most recently I have been investigating the effects of climate on COVID-19 transmission rates.
 Some highlights from past and ongoing projects are shown below.

 ## Main Research Areas (click to read more!)